Slides showing evolution of “How are you feeling” (French).

 Slowly, I increased the amount of faces on the slide and taught them a few easy rejoinders so that they could react to how others were feeling: “Poor Kelsey”, “Good luck”, “That’s life”, and “Hooray”.
 They also started asking for useful words/phrases, which I happily gave them such as “my _____ hurts”.

-Our daily “How do you feel?” routine
+Our daily “How ARE YOU FEELING?” routine

 We are now in the second quarter of their first year in French and my students are saying things like “I feel exhausted because I did not sleep well” or “I feel happy because there is a new One Direction song” or “I feel ecstatic because I have rowing practice”.
 I am now moving on to “talking” about our week-end on Monday (in the past) and on Friday (in the near future), feeling SO thankful for the “Shelter vocabulary, not grammar” TPRS advice!
 Finally, I have started shifting the responsibility of questioning to the students, we take turn asking the “how do you feel” question and “why”; sometimes students will ask an additional question (like when Erika said she felt happy because she was going to the movies, everyone wanted to know “Avec qui????”).
-Sometimes, our “How do you feel” routine takes 5 minutes, sometimes it takes 20 min.
+Sometimes, our “How are you feeling” routine takes 5 minutes, sometimes it takes 20 min.
 I usually just follow the students’ lead and energy.

 One day, I was in a rush to get to an assessment and skipped “how do you feel?”, the students called me on it “are we not doing our therapy circle today?”.
 I thought I was going to cry: they don’t see it at language or classwork, they see it as therapy!
 This reminds me of Stephen Krashen‘s blog post, “The End of Motivation”.
 Krashen says: “Here is the crucial part: Jack’s Mandarin was improving, but he was not aware of it.
 He was only interested in the stories.”
 I guess I could probably say “My students’ French was improving, but they were not aware of it.
 They were only interested in whom Erika was going to the movies with.”

 Now, I realize I am lucky to have a class of 7 students.
 With a much bigger class, the pace is so much slower.
 I cannot gather my 27 7th graders around the board, nor can I ask each and everyone one of them how they feel every day.
 By now, all of them can pretty much ask and say how they feel but very few can elaborate beyond “I am happy because it’s Friday”.
 And that’s totally OK, I just follow their pace and keep providing as much comprehensible input as possible.
-If anyone is successfully using a personal guiding question such as “How do you feel?” with a big class and would like to share, I would really love it!
+If anyone is successfully using a personal guiding question such as “How are you feeling?” with a big class and would like to share, I would really love it!

 The other day, I wrote on the board some of the answers my students used to respond to “how do you feel?” (in blue at the top).
 Below their sentences is the input I provided in this particular session (in blue and black).